RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

    :width: 600

-In the Python script, one has to initially *import Yggdrasill*, the molcrys module and call the *settings_yggdrasill.init()* function.
+A Python script should be created and then Yggdrasill  **molcrys** functionality should be imported.

-The script then actually just calls one function, called **molcrys** at the bottom of the script:
+The script should then actually just call one function, called **molcrys** at the bottom of the script:

 .. code-block:: python